avaneev/prvhash/README.md

 (oscillatory) and a bass drum (shift to extremum).
 7. Most minor oscillations on the graph are similar to sinc-function-generated maximum-phase "pre-ringing" oscillations that are known in DSP engineering field.
+8. PRNG period of the blue graph is 255; orange is 273.

 In author's opinion, the program "reads data" directly from the entropy pool which is "encoded" into the mathematics from its inception, like any